eslint/eslint/README.md

 ### Does ESLint support JSX?

-Yes, ESLint natively supports parsing JSX syntax (this must be enabled in configuration).
+Yes, ESLint natively supports parsing JSX syntax (this must be enabled in [configuration](http://eslint.org/docs/user-guide/configuring).).
 Please note that supporting JSX syntax *is not* the same as supporting React.
 React applies specific semantics to JSX syntax that ESLint doesn't recognize.
 We recommend using [eslint-plugin-react](https://www.npmjs.com/package/eslint-plugin-react) if you are using React and want React semantics.

+### What about ECMAScript 7/2016 and experimental features?

+ESLint doesn't natively support experimental ECMAScript language features.
+You can use [babel-eslint](https://github.com/babel/babel-eslint) to use any option available in Babel.

 ### Where to ask for help?